-To use a tool, hold an item in your hand, then type that tool's command.
+To use a tool, hold an item in your hand, then bind the desired tool by name using /tool [name].
 You will get a message that the tool was bound to that item.
 Now, every time you activate the tool (by clicking with the item in your hand), that tool will perform its action.
-To unbind a tool, hold the item and use the /none command.
+To unbind a tool, hold the item and use the /tool none command.

-Tip: The selection wand (default: wooden axe) and navigation wand (default: compass) are technically tools.
+Tip: The selection wand (default: wooden axe, bound with /tool selwand) and navigation wand (default: compass, bound with /tool navwand) are technically tools.
 They are described on the selections and navigation pages respectively.
 You can bind and unbind them just as any other tool.

 - Tool Listing

 - Tree generation tool

 - Floating tree remover

 - Block replacer tool

 - Long range building tool

 - Long range wand

 - Cycler Tool

 - Query Tool

 - Flood fill tool

 - Super-pickaxes

 - Single Superpick

 - Area Superpick

 - Recursive Superpick

 - Brushes